Game and Tournament Rules

 • Each team shall use a consistent batting order from the start to the finish of each individual game, with exceptions only to remove injured players or, upon the umpire’s approval, to add late-arriving players.
 Any late players shall be added after the last slot in the order, regardless of the time in the game.

-• A batter appearing at the plate out of order and taking a pitch shall be declared out.
+• A batter appearing at the plate out of order and receiving a pitch shall be declared out.

 • Only American Softball Association (ASA) approved bats are allowed.

 • Bunting and half swings are not allowed.
-If, in the umpire’s sole discretion, a hit is deemed to have been a bunt or a half-swing, the pitch shall count, but the batter may not take a base.
+If, in the umpire’s sole discretion, a hit is deemed to have been a bunt or a half-swing, the pitch shall count, but the batter may not take a base and the ball will be called a dead ball.
 If it was the batter’s third pitch, the batter is out.
 If it was the first or second pitch, the batter may return to the plate for additional pitche(s).

 Ground Rules: Balls In & Out Of Play, Balls Over Fence